Skip to content

 • Skills You’ll Learn: You’ll practice concrete techniques like deep breathing for distress tolerance, mindful observation exercises, ways to regulate intense emotions before they become overwhelming, and scripts for difficult conversations.

-How long does Dialectical Behavioral Therapy (DBT) take?
+How long does Dialectical Behavioral Therapy (DBT) typically take?
+Is there any set structure?

 Standard Dialectical Behavioral Therapy (DBT) is typically a longer-term commitment, often lasting 6 months to a year or more, as it takes time to develop and integrate these new skills into daily life.
 And, many people choose to repeat the skills training for deeper learning.